jrosebr1/rescue-ripple/README.md

 ## HumAID dataset

 > _"The HumAID Twitter dataset consists of several thousands of manually annotated tweets that has been collected during 19 major natural disaster events including earthquakes, hurricanes, wildfires, and floods, which happened from 2016 to 2019 across different parts of the World.
 The annotations in the provided datasets consists of following humanitarian categories.
-The dataset consists only english tweets and it is the largest dataset for crisis informatics so far." - [Alam et al. (2021)](https://crisisnlp.qcri.org/humaid_dataset)
+The dataset consists only english tweets and it is the largest dataset for crisis informatics so far."_ - [Alam et al. (2021)](https://crisisnlp.qcri.org/humaid_dataset)

 The HumAID dataset seeks to classify classify input tweets into one of the following humanatarian categories, with the aim of helping disaster response:

-- Caution and advice
+1. Caution and advice
-- Displaced people and evacuations
+2. Displaced people and evacuations
-- Dont know cant judge
+3. Dont know cant judge
-- Infrastructure and utility damage
+4. Infrastructure and utility damage
-- Injured or dead people
+5. Injured or dead people
-- Missing or found people
+6. Missing or found people
-- Not humanitarian
+7. Not humanitarian
-- Other relevant information
+8. Other relevant information
-- Requests or urgent needs
+9. Requests or urgent needs
-- Rescue volunteering or donation effort
+10. Rescue volunteering or donation effort
-- Sympathy and support
+11. Sympathy and support

 In total, there are **77,196 tweets** in the HumAID dataset.

+_**Note:** The "Not humanatarin" label is not actually used in the HumAID dataset as all non-relevant tweets have been pre-filtered out by the authors._

 ## Prompt

-The [`humaid_zero_shot_prompt.md`](#) file contains the zero-shot prompt for tweet classification:
+The [`humaid_zero_shot_prompt.md`](https://github.com/jrosebr1/rescue-ripple/blob/main/ripple_predict/templates/ripple_predict/humaid_zero_shot_prompt.md) file contains the zero-shot prompt for tweet classification:

 ```
 Act as a machine learning model with expert knowledge in disaster management, emergency management, and the classification of social media posts.